CENDARI/documentation/source/developer/ckan/cendari.rst

 To facilitate the Single-Sign-On experience, the login page is usually protected on the webserver level and thus never seen by a user.
-The CKAN internal user management is diabled so that changes can not be made.
+The CKAN internal user management is disabled so that changes can not be made.

 .. toctree::